stm32-hotspot/I-CUBE-ExpressLink/README.md

 ﻿# I-CUBE-ExpressLink

 ## 1- Overview

-* This is a CMSIS pack for [ExpressLink](https://aws.amazon.com/iot-expresslink/) driver for [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) devices.
-It allows you to create applications to connect to AWS IoT core using [ExpressLink modules](https://devices.amazonaws.com/search?page=1&sv=iotxplnk) and to issue OTA (Over-The-Air) Updates.
+*   **I-CUBE-ExpressLink** is a CMSIS pack for [ExpressLink](https://aws.amazon.com/iot-expresslink/) driver for [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) devices.
+It allows you to create applications that **connects to AWS IoT Core** using [ExpressLink modules](https://devices.amazonaws.com/search?page=1&sv=iotxplnk) and to issue **Host Over-The-Air Updates**, in addition of **many other projects**.

+*   **Connecting your board to AWS : Quick Connect**\
+    Registers your board to AWS cloud service IoT Core automatically, and opens a serverless Dashboard that plots real time sensor data and controls LED using shadow messages.

+*   **Issue Host Over the Air updates (HOTA)**\
-   * AWS offers the possibility to deploy Host OTA firmware updates on selected devices from your fleet that were previously connected to AWS.
+    AWS offers the possibility to deploy Host OTA firmware updates on selected devices from your fleet that were previously connected to AWS.
 A Host OTA is using the **ExpressLink Module** as an intermidiary to update the board it is connected to, the "**host**".
 This allows to optmize the host performance : a larger payload can be transmitted along with optimized memory ressources utilisation for the host, and the heavy authenticity checks effort is transfered to the Express Link Module.

-   * This package includes scripts that allows you to issue Host OTA in a more easy and user friendly way.
+    This package includes scripts that allows you to issue Host OTA in a more easy and user friendly way.
 It reduces the number of steps that have to be done and doesn't require you to be familiar with the AWS console.

 * The driver is compatible with [AWS IoT ExpressLink Technical Specification v1.1](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-iot-expresslink-technical-specification-v1-1-released/).